jrenaud90/TidalPy/README.md

         * Run `python` and then try to `import TidalPy`; if that works try the command `TidalPy.version` if you do not get any import errors, and the version number is as you expect, then TidalPy was successfully installed.

+### Additional Dependencies

+TidalPy will only install 3rd-party packages that are absolutely needed to run the majority of its functionality.
+However, there are some functions throughout TidalPy that take advantage of additional packages.
+You can install these additional packages by calling,

+`pip install -r additional_dependencies.txt`

+This command should be run from an elevated terminal to avoid permission issues.

 ### Installation Troubleshooting

 * The `setuptools` package is required before TidalPy can be installed.
 Usually it is automatically installed, but if